What Siri and Alexa Can Tell Us About Listening

 Another problem with virtual assistants is that we have to ask the right questions to get useful information out of them.
 We have to adapt our behavior to conform to their expected inputs.
 This gets tired quite quickly.
 Even kids will stop playing with virtual assistants because they realize how boring they get after a while.
 On the other hand, a good human listener actually adapts for the benefit of the story teller.
 They make it easier for the other person to speak.

-In fact, virtual assistants can’t help us explore our complex thoughts and feelings.
+Virtual assistants can’t help us explore our complex thoughts and feelings.
 They can’t help us think outside the box, discover the flaws in our assumptions, or the limits of our thinking.
 Humans can.

 Bottom line, listening is a lot more than just hearing what people say and responding with answers.
 It is a rich and sophisticated way of receiving and exploring someone else’s human story.
 It is engaging, immersive, and collaborative.
 The next time you listen, make sure you bring your patience and humanity to the conversation.